tuantla80/R-Shiny-Apps/README.md

     success: Stopping old instances
   Application successfully deployed to https://r-apps-at-apf.shinyapps.io/app_01_mining_stock/
   ```
-Now we can access at: https://r-apps-at-apf.shinyapps.io/app_01_mining_stock/
+Now we can access the app the the above address.